SAP-samples/abap-platform-refscen-flight/README.md

 To generate service artifacts for the service bindings:
 1. In each service binding, choose the button `Publish` or choose `Publish local service endpoint` in the top right corner of the editor.

-To fill the demo database tables for the read-only and the unmanaged scenario with sample business data:
+To fill the demo database tables for develop scenarios with sample business data:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
 2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).